abhaydgarg/directory-tree/README.md

 ## Todo

-- CLI Option to exclude certain properties in final JSON to reduce file size.
-Exclude should be implemented while serializing using custom `serde` serializer.
+- CLI option to exclude properties in the final JSON to reduce file size.
+Exclusion should be implemented while serializing using custom `serde` serializer.